 '''

-% setenv DISPLAY local_host:0.0
+% setenv DISPLAY local host:0.0

 '''

-In this example, local\host is the host name or IP address of the system that you want to use to display OUI (your workstation or PC).
+In this example, local_host is the host name or IP address of the system to use to display OUI (your workstation or PC).

-12. If you determined that the /tmp directory has less than 1 GB MB of free disk space, then identify a file system with at least 1 GB of free space and set the TEMP and TMPDIR environment variables to specify a temporary directory on this file system:
+11. If you determined that the /tmp directory has less than 7 GB of free disk space, then identify a file system with at least 7 GB of free space and set the TEMP and TMPDIR environment variables to specify a temporary directory on this file system: